wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 			-
 			- Communicate with the developer, but make your own decisions
 		- #### Software Defect Reports: Report Content
-			- 1. Title: Must convey in a limited numbe
+			- 1. Title: Must convey in a limited number of words enough information t
 			- Description: What you did to reach to the problem (no more) -
 			-